strangeproblem/strangeproblem.github.io/words.md

 ## On mutability

 This document and my ideas are mutable.
 They are open to being questioned and changed.
-A lot of my ideas may be wrong, and I am willing to give up on them, or replace them.
+A lot of my ideas may be wrong, and I am willing to give up on them or replace them.

 Please keep in mind that just because I had these ideas at the time I was writing this website, it doesn't mean that I still have them today.
+They may be outdated.
 I want to keep this website updated with my current thoughts, but no promises.
 Maybe one day I will forget about it, and it will languish on the internet.

 Last updated: 28 June 2017

 ## On misinterpretation

-Many readers will misinterpret what I've written.
-I recognize this is inevitable.
-Please, before you angrily jump to argue against my ideas, carefully consider if you are understanding the intent behind the words.
+I recognize it's inevitable that many readers will misinterpret what I've written.
+Therefore, I plead you to be careful.
+Please, before getting angry at what I've written, carefully consider if you are understanding the intent behind the words.
 I mean no ill will towards anyone.
 My true wish is happiness for each and every person in the world.
 As you read through this website, please don't forget that.

 In order to help prevent misinterpretation, I have used no sarcasm in this website.